-Mantis works with OrCam, one of the world’s 38 healthtech unicorn companies.
+Mantis works with OrCam, an Israeli medtech company and one of the world’s 38 healthtech unicorn companies.
 Our Managing Director Eleanor Willock spoke to Tsachi Moshinsky, OrCam’s UK Director, to find out what this year has been like for him, and whether being part of a unicorn business affects his sales and marketing strategy.

 I first met Tsachi almost a year ago.
 When I say first met, obviously, I’ve never met him.
 He’s based in Israel and this is 2020.
 We spoke on video call, a lot, and he engaged Mantis to run his UK PR campaign, working with over 20 agencies worldwide.
 He’s on my list of people I have never met, yet can’t wait to have a drink with.
 We have worked as one big, brilliant team, and achieved some incredible results this year.